-The subject has a zoning density allowing 200% Floor Area Ratio (FAR) or 400% with premiums.
-At the range of 200% to 400% the subject site is capable of supporting roughly 33,192 to 66,384 square feet of building area.
-Dividing these projected areas into our estimated market value yields a value range from about \$30 to \$60 per square foot of potential developed building area.
+The analysis is predicated upon the subject having a D2 zoning parameter, which typically allows 200% Floor Area Ratio (FAR) or 400% with premiums.
+However, as previously discussed, the subject is ineligible for premiums.
+With a 200% density allowance, the subject site is capable of supporting 115,734 feet of building area.
+Dividing this projected area into our estimated market value yields a value of about \$48 per square foot of potential developed building area.
 Of course the ultimate building area depends on several factors beyond the control of the developer.
 The table below highlights the comparable land sales used in our analysis as well as several other slightly dated or removed comparable sales in the Ann Arbor market.
 These sales have D1 and D2 zoning designations.
 The D1 zoning allows a maximum 400% FAR, 700% FAR with premiums, or 900% FAR with affordable housing premiums.
 Comparable 15 allows a maximum 200% FAR.
 Comparable 15 allows 200% FAR and does not have a premium allowance.
 Comparable 18 allows 200% FAR or 400% FAR with premiums.